The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

   - _bookshop_name: cta/ctaDefault
     title: <p><em>Affordable</em> Fixed Fees-No Compromises</p>
     content: >-
-      <p><em>We understand small businesses because we are one
+      <p><strong>We understand small businesses because we are one
-      ourselves,&nbsp;</em>and we understand that small businesses need transparency in fees.
+      ourselves</strong> and we understand that small businesses need transparency in fees.
 With this in mind, our AI inspired online application form allows us to keep our costs low while upholding the high-quality service you deserve.</p>